 Companies would be required to provide three new profit subtotals, including ‘operating profit’.
 Operating profit is commonly reported by companies but is currently not defined by IFRS Standards, making meaningful comparisons between companies difficult.
 The new subtotals would give better structure to the information and enable investors to compare companies.

 Companies would be required to disclose management performance measures—subtotals of income and expenses that are not specified in IFRS Standards—in a single note to the financial statements.
 In this note, companies would be required to explain why the measures provide useful information, how they are calculated and to provide a reconciliation to the most comparable profit subtotal specified by IFRS Standards.
 These requirements would add much-needed transparency and discipline to the use of non-GAAP measures and make it easier for investors to find the information they need to make their own analyses.

 Investors sometimes find it difficult to unpick a company’s reported information because items may be lumped together with insufficient labelling or explanations.
 Therefore, the Board has proposed new guidance to help companies disaggregate information in the most useful way for investors.
 Companies would also be required to provide better analysis of their operating expenses and to identify and explain in the notes any unusual income or expenses, using the Board’s definition of ‘unusual’.
 These requirements would help investors analyse companies’ earnings and forecast future cash flows.

 The proposals would result in a new IFRS Standard that sets out general presentation and disclosure requirements relevant for all companies, replacing IAS 1 Presentation of Financial Statements.
 The Board is also proposing to amend some other IFRS Standards.

 Access the Exposure Draft below.
-The comment letter period is open until 30 September 2020.
+The comment letter period was open until 30 September 2020.
 The deadline has changed to 30 September 2020 because of the covid-19 pandemic; previously it was 30 June 2020.